LizzLiying/AI-Powered-Retail-Insights/README.md

 The model tends to underpredict the peaks and overpredict the troughs.
 There are a few instances where the model's prediction deviate significantly from the actual values.
 The model seems to struggle with capturing the sharp fluctuations in the data.

 **Conclusion:**
-The model demonsrates moderate accuracy in predicting values.
+The model demonstrates moderate accuracy in predicting values.
 However, there are areas where the model could be improved, such as capturing sharp fluctations and reducing the overall prediction error.

 **Why choose LSTM model?**